Surprisingly yes. Prices are low, auctions are open and shipping as usual.

 Choose to persist and act while this good-price window exists.

 Coronavirus have made online companies more safe to use.
-Since it’s advised to spend more time at home, people spend more time online.
+And importing is done purely online.

 So when it comes to importing a car from Japan: